Other Languages Offered

 Our world-class, award-winning faculty offers a curriculum spanning literary and cultural traditions from the Middle Ages to the present.
 We also incorporate student-centered pedagogical approaches to foster analytical skills and critical thinking.
 As students move onto upper-level courses in culture and literature, they build a strong foundation for the analysis of such key issues as gender, race, class, power relations, and the legacy of coloniality in today’s global scene.

 Why wait?
 Contact the Modern Languages Department to find a French course that is right for you!

 BMCC is committed to students’ long-term success and will help you explore professional opportunities.
 Undecided?
 No problem.
 The college offers Career Coach for salary and employment information, job postings and a self-discovery assessment to help students find their academic and career paths.
 Visit Career Express to make an appointment with an advisor, search for jobs or sign-up for professional development activities with the Center for Career Development.
 Students can also visit the Office of Internships and Experiential Learning to gain real world experience in preparation for a four-year degree and beyond.
 These opportunities are available to help BMCC students build a foundation for future success.

 This program fully articulates with Hunter College and Brooklyn College’s bachelor degree programs in French so that you can seamlessly continue your education there without any loss of credits.

 These suggested careers may require bachelor's or higher degrees.

 Make an appointment at the Academic Advisement and Transfer Center.

 Required Common Core

-- Choose 15 credits from all FRN courses 200-level and above with at least 2 courses from level 400 and above.
+- Choose 15 credits from all FRN courses 200-level and above with at least 6 credits from level 300 and above.